PM announces spouses will be paid for caring for ill or disabled loved ones

 It's the same pay rates that apply following the pay equity settlement for care and support workers in New Zealand's aged and disability residential care and home and community support services.

-The new policy would cost $32 million.
+The new policy would cost $32 million over four years.

+Asked why it had this long to announce since the previous September announcement, Ardern said Budget bids had to be approved.

 Currently, spouses are not entitled to be paid for the care of their disabled or ill loved ones.